-1. Safety Song

--- protection from attacks

-from random monsters

--- in combat, relieves insanity and possession
+1. Safety Song -protection from attacks from random monsters - in combat, relieves insanity and possession.

-2. Sanctuary Score

-- -- does a trap zap - -- in combat, lowers armor class for that round (level/2, max 15)
+2. Sanctuary Score -does a trap zap up to 30 feet away -in combat, lowers armour class for that round (level/2).

-3. Bringaround Ballad

-- -- Rejuvenates bard's hit points - -- in combat, rejuvenates everyone's hit points in the party (from 1 to 5\level of bard points)
+3. Bringaround Ballad - Rejuvenates bard's hit points - in combat, rejuvenates everyone's hit points in the party.

-4. Rhyme of Duotime

-- -- Regenerates mages' spell points - -- in combat, gives the party an extra attack
+4. Rhyme of Duotime -Regenerates mages' spell points -in combat, gives the party an extra attack.

-5. Marcela's Melody

-- -- Creates light to walk around...even in antimagic zones - -- in combat, brings all monsters to within melee range
+5. Marcela's Melody - Creates light to walk around ... even in antimagic zones - in combat, brings all monsters to within melee range.

-6. Kiel's Overture

-- -- Lets the party know what direction they are travelling - -- in combat, casts a monster damage spell (from 1 to 5\level of bard points)
+6. Kiel's Overture -Lets the party know what direction they are travelling -in combat, casts a monster damage spell.

-7. Cain's Carrack

-- -- Adds to character saving throws - -- in combat, prevents all monster spell attacks for one round
+7. Cain's Carrack - Adds to character "saving throws" - in combat, prevents all spell attacks for one round.